-Part I. What's new in Spring Integration 2.0
+Part I. What's new?

-For those who are already familiar with Spring Integration, this chapter provides a brief overview of the new features of version 2.0.
+For those who are already familiar with Spring Integration, this chapter provides a brief overview of the new features of version 2.1.
+If you are interested in the changes and features, that were introduced in earlier versions, please take a look at chapter: Appendix D, Change History

-1. What's new in Spring Integration 2.0?
+1. What's new in Spring Integration 2.1?